jesusbotella/Monoexpress/README.md

 #####`registerEndpoints(String name, Object mongooseSchema [, Function authentication])`
 Creates the Mongoose model, and registers the new API routes which will be exposed.
 You can pass an authentication function, like the ones used in Express, as the last parameter to control the access of all the routes included in this endpoint.

-Routes registered:

-    GET /<name>
-    Retrieves all the documents within the collection

-    POST /<name>/add
-    Creates a new document in the collection using the data included in the POST request

-    GET /<name>/<document_id>
-    Returns the desired document

-    POST /<name>/<document_id>/update
-    Updates the properties of the selected document with the properties included in the POST request.

-    DELETE /<name>/<document_id>
-    Deletes the selected document

 #####`setMongoDBURL(String mongoDBURL)`
 Sets the MongoDB Database URL property, needed to initialize the API server.